davidrbh/davidrbh/README.md

 <p align="center">
   <samp>
     <!-- User Bio -->
     Hello, I am David Barrera.
-Computer engineer with a passion for technology and a good sense of humor.
+Software engineer with a passion for technology and a good sense of humor.
 Specialized in backend web development.
 Recently I have discovered my passion for machine learning and am excited to apply my knowledge to challenging situations.
 Additionally, I strive to maintain a positive and proactive attitude, which allows me to build quality software and foster confidence in myself and my team.
   </samp>
 </p>